Back to Blog

 return O

-The key ideas here: we process matrices in blocks to save memory, use the max-trick for numerical stability in softmax, and maintain a running maximum (last_m) to scale previous computations correctly.
-Results accumulate progressively so we can handle large sequences without blowing up memory.
+The key ideas: process matrices in blocks so you don't need the full attention matrix in memory at once, use the max-trick for numerical stability in softmax, and keep a running maximum (last_m) to rescale previous computations when a new max appears.
+Results accumulate block by block, so long sequences don't blow up memory.

 CUDA Implementation

-Here's the equivalent CUDA kernel that fuses these operations for maximum efficiency:
+Here's the equivalent CUDA kernel that fuses these operations:

 constexpr int BLOCK_SIZE = 16;